fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.12.6 =
+* [Added] Adds an ID parameter to the [invp_photo_slider] shortcode so it can be used on any page.
+* [Added] Adds a showcount parameter to the [invp_inventory_slider] shortcode.
+* [Fixed] Fixes bugs in the [invp_inventory_slider] shortcode so it operates more closely like the widget.
+* [Fixed] Fixes a bug that caused an intermittent error in the Block editor "Updating failed.
+The response is not a valid JSON response."
+* [Fixed] Only redirect 404 vehicle requests on the front end.

 = 14.12.5 =
 * [Added] Adds support for marking vehicles "Sale pending".
 Adds a term to the Availability taxonomy during plugin activation.
 Adds a template tag invp_is_pending().
 Shows "Sale pending" instead of any price.
 * [Fixed] Removes valid html title opening tags from readme.txt and changelog.txt.
 These files can more easily be more easily embedded in web pages.